Two parallel processes: hemolysis and agglutination

 Many patients present with features of chronic hemolysis, which may be subtle or intermittent:6

-when urine becomes frankly dark or cola-colored, this may indicate brisk or intravascular hemolysis and should prompt assessment for acute disease activation.
+When urine becomes frankly dark or cola-colored, this may indicate more intense hemolytic activity and should prompt assessment for acute disease activation.

 Hemoglobin levels may be only modestly reduced, and symptom burden often correlates poorly with absolute hemoglobin concentration.7